mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 This process copies releavant files from `mapbox-sdk-unity/dependencies` to `mapbox-sdk-unity/sdkproject/Assets/Mapbox/Core/`.

+# Contributing from your own project

+If you would prefer to make changes to the SDK from within your own Unity project, rather than the built-in `sdkproject`, we recommend that you symlink `sdkproject/Assets/Mapbox` into my `your-project/Assets/Mapbox`.

 # Generating documentation

 Documentation for the the Mapbox Unity SDK is automatically generated from XML headers in code.